 The School is conceived in terms of three classes (akin to degrees) and 11 sections related to professional life in medicine, agriculture, social sciences, and so on.
 The purpose of the sections is to provide a context in which members of the School can deliberate on, and hopefully bring fresh insights to, the many challenges faced by humanity today in all walks of life.

 Members of the School are individuals who in contemporary ways have undertaken, as it were, to join Rudolf Steiner in continuing the tasks he began.
 Comprising research, publications, conferences and symposia, the work of the sections arises through the activities of their members, which are conducted as collegiately as possible based on their direct involvement in practical human affairs.

 The Economics Conference of the Goetheanum is part of the Social Sciences Section, which encompasses a broad range of social scientific disciplines and activities.

-Towards 2023 provides more on the background to the Economics Conference of the Goetheanum.
+Towards 2023 provides more on the deeper background to the Economics Conference.

-Anyone wishing to become a member of the Economics Conference should send an email to economics[AT]goetheanum.org
+Anyone wishing to become a member of the Economics Conference should send an email to economics[at]Goetheanum.ch

 (1) confirming his or her membership of the School of Spiritual Science,

 (2) undertaking that the costs of the Economics Conference will not be carried by the Goetheanum, and

 (3) providing a short description of his or her practical connection to today’s economic questions in the light of Rudolf Steiner’s economics course.

 As with any professional activity, meetings and events of the Economics Conference are of different kinds.
 All are open to members of the Economics Conference, some only to members of the School of Spiritual Science in general.
 Others are extended to include members of the Anthroposophical Society.
 Some are for the public at large.